High-resolution Probabilistic Precipitation Prediction for use in Climate Simulations: Acknowledgements

 \section{Acknowledgements}

 The project was funded by Alan Turing Institute under Climate Action Pilot Projects Call.
 We also acknowledge support from the HPC Facilities at the University of Warwick (Orac cluster).
-All of the code used in this project can be downloaded from \url{https://github.com/shermanlo77/cptimeseries}.
-Peter Dueben gratefully acknowledges funding from the Royal Society for his University Research Fellowship and the ESiWACE2 project which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 823988.
+All of the code and data used in this project can be downloaded from \url{https://github.com/shermanlo77/cptimeseries}.
+We acknowledge the ERA5 and the E-OBS dataset from the Copernicus Climate Change Service, and the EU-FP6 project UERRA (\url{http://www.uerra.eu}) and the data providers in the ECA\&D project (\url{https://www.ecad.eu}).
+Peter Dueben gratefully acknowledges funding from the Royal Society for his University Research Fellowship and the ESiWACE2 project which has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 823988.
 Peter Watson gratefully acknowledges funding (grant no.~NE/S014713/1) from the Natural Environment Research Council for his Independent Research Fellowship.